itssamuelrowe/binarystars/content/installing-and-using-java-development-tools/installing-the-java-development-kit.md

-In this lecture, you will learn how to install the Java Development Kit.
+In this section, you will learn how to install the Java Development Kit.

  * You must have administrator privilege to install the Java Development Kit.
    Without administrator privileges, you cannot install Java Development Kit.